Antonwy/new-york-times-raycast-extension/README.md

-# New York Times
+# Raycast New York Times Extension

-See the latest NYT posts
+See the latest NYT posts inside Raycast